Yuval Rotem: Diplomatic career

 In 2003, Rotem received the rank of an Ambassador by Benjamin Netanyahu, then the Foreign Minister.
 This made Rotem the youngest career Diplomat with a rank of an Ambassador in the Foreign Ministry (Until 2014).

 Upon his return from Los Angeles, Rotem took his time for further education.
 Rotem took on two courses: "Board of Governance for High-Ranking Officials, for Government Owned Companies" and "Concepts of Investments for Private & Public Clients".
 These were offered by HAMIL, a special school for Directors.
 It took place in Ramat Gan, Israel.

 After three years, Rotem was assigned to be Ambassador of Israel to Australia and non-resident Ambassador to New Zealand, Papua New Guinea and Fiji.

 After his arrival in Australia, Rotem further promoted the relationship between Israel, and its Oceanian allies.
 Rotem initiated a special motion in the Parliament of Australia celebrating Israel's 60th year of Independence in 2008.
 Rotem was part of Governor General Michael Jeffery's first state visit to Israel and participated in the opening of the Park of the Australian Soldier in Beersheba.
 The event was hosted by Israel President Shimon Peres.

 In 2014, Rotem was appointed Senior Deputy Director General, heading the Israeli Foreign Ministry's Public Diplomacy Directorate.
 In this position, Rotem oversaw the activity of the Directorate's three main parts: The Media and Public Affairs Division, the Division for Cultural and Scientific Affairs and the Bureau for World Jewish Affairs and World Religions.

 In October 2016, Yuval Rotem was appointed by Prime Minister Benjamin Netanyahu as the Israeli Foreign Ministry's acting Director General.
-Later in 2016 Rotem was permanently appointed as Foreign Affairs Ministry's Director General.
+Later in 2016 Rotem was permanently appointed Foreign Affairs Ministry's Director General.